 Former members of the Board

-The late Jean-Loup Dherse and Emilio Fontela were members of the Board of the Observatoire de la Finance.
+The late Jean-Loup Dherse, Emilio Fontela and Maurice Cosandey were members of the Board of the Observatoire de la Finance.
 Jean-Loup Dherse was an administrator of various companies, ran various associations and was co-chairman of the Caux Round Table.
 Emilio Fontela was a special advisor to the European Commission and the author of many scientific texts on applied econometrics and in the field of economic and social forecasting.
+Maurice Cosandey, whose training is in civil engineering, was involved in the preparatory work that led to the establishment of the Observatoire de la Finance.
+When EPUL became the Lausanne Federal Institute of Technology, he was appointed chairman.
+He has also served as chairman of Switzerland’s Council of Federal Institutes of Technology.